Does Medicare Cover Lift Chairs?

 If you get your Medicare benefits through a Medicare Advantage plan, talk to your plan about which suppliers to use when getting your lift chair.
 Depending on the rules of your plan, you may also need to get the equipment from certain suppliers to be covered.

 Do you have questions about getting Medicare coverage for the equipment you need?
 I can tell you about the various choices you might have for Medicare coverage in your area.
 Go ahead and click the “View profile” link below if you’d like to view my profile.
 If you’d like to connect by phone or have me email you information, just follow the links below.
 To research plan options on your own at any time it’s convenient for you, click on the Compare Plans buttons on this page.
-But if you’d like to talk to me or another licensed insurance agent right away, you’re welcome to call us during business hours.

 This website and its contents are for informational purposes only.
 Nothing on this website should ever be used as a substitute for professional medical advice.
 You should always consult with your medical provider regarding diagnosis or treatment for a health condition, including decisions about the correct medication for your condition, as well as prior to undertaking any specific exercise or dietary routine.